in $nu.config-path

 envman

-Notably there's a missing step to launch a server that runs the web application, but I'm all out of AWS credits.
-So if you have spare, I'd gladly take them.
+Notably there's a missing step to launch a server that runs the web application, but that's not free.

 -